FabriBertani/Plugin.XamarinAppRating/README.md

 |UWP|Build 17763+|

 ## Version 1.2.0
-> :warning: `PerformPlatformRateAppAsync` was removed, please use new methods `PerformInAppRateAsync` or `PerformRatingOnStoreAsync`.

 ### New Features
 - Added support to macOS and tvOS :exclamation:
 - Merged android support into a simple solution to avoid OS version limitations.